LucyParsonsCenter/Beauvoir/docs/DEVELOPMENT.md

 ##App details

+Borges targets Ruby 2.1.0 - the VM installs this automatically.

 In order for the app to work the text search engine has to be running.
 If you're in the app directory the command to start it is: